slate/slate/Readme.md

  Slate is/was a single day hack project that was intended to be a kickstarter, however I ran out of time so now it's a partially-implemented IRC client!
 I had pretty lofty goals but unfortunately there's not enough time to go around, there are still many features missing, and it's not quite in a usable state, but with some community interest and love maybe it will get there some day!
 If not at least some useful/clean IRC libs are available at [https://github.com/slate](https://github.com/slate).

+ Conceptually I really just wanted a clean, minimalistic IRC client, completely extensible through plugins.
+Ideally most of the core is written using such plugins.
+The entire thing should be themable, and the default theme should be programmer-friendly, aka get all the shit out of my way, I just want to see chat logs.

 ## Usage

  - press `?` to display the shortcut dialog